ojeda-e/ojeda-e.github.io/_posts/2022-07-07-Running-tests-with-tox.md

 isolated environments.

-As mentioned before, my focus here is on `tox` as a tool to create isolated environments to run tests, then we can get the same behaviour both locally and in the CI.
+As mentioned before, my focus here is on `tox` as a tool to create isolated environments to run tests, then we can get the same behavior both locally and in the CI.

 ### Under the hood
 What tox does in the background can be roughly split into four main steps:

-1. Creates virtual environment.
+1. Creates a virtual environment.
-2. Installs dependencies in virtual environment.
+2. Installs dependencies in the virtual environment.
 3. Runs commands.
 4. Returns output (for each environment created).